ThinkDataEd/curriculum/docs/unit2/section4.md

 The Normal curve is used to make inferences about a population.
 The model makes it possible to estimate the probability of occurrence of any value of a Normally distributed variable.
 For example, heights are Normally distributed.
-Using a Normal curve, we can find the probability of that a person would be a height of 6’ 2”.
+Using a Normal curve, we can find the probability that a person would be a height of 6’ 2”.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>